Escaping the Pesticide Trap: Non-Pesticide Management for Agricultural Pests (Andra Pradesh, India)

 • Heavy insecticide use cut deeply into the farmers’ income.
 Compounded with sometimes catastrophic medical expenses due to pesticide poisoning, debt increased, and so did despair and suicides.
 Debt to pesticide dealers made it difficult for farmers to break away from cotton production and the pesticides.

-Andra Pradesh Negative
+Andhra Pradesh Negative

 The positive tipping point was the introduction of Non-Pesticide Management based on neem and an assortment of other ecological insect control methods.
 It started in Punukula village.
 The vicious cycle involving resistance to chemical insecticides disappeared.
 The ensuing cascade of effects reversed the other two feedback loops in the negative tip, transforming the vicious cycles to virtuous cycles: